floristafa/maintsight-cli/docs/README.md

 # MaintSight Documentation

-Welcome to the official documentation for MaintSight, the AI-powered maintenance risk predictor for git repositories.
+Welcome to the official documentation for MaintSight, the AI-powered maintenance degradation predictor for git repositories.

 ## 📚 Table of Contents